“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 The only fats I would look into avoiding are vegetable oils like canola and corn.
-These oils are inflammatory and there are much tastier options (like bacon grease, butter and coconut oil).
+These oils are inflammatory and there are much tastier options available (like bacon grease, butter and coconut oil).

 2. Not replacing electrolytes

-On Keto, you will likely drink more water since it is dispelled so quickly.
-When this happens, electrolytes are excreted through your urine and it’s VERY important to replenish them.
+On Keto, we tend to drink more water since it is dispelled so quickly.
+When this happens, electrolytes are excreted through the urine and it's VERY important to replenish them.
 Use broth and liberally salt your food (even your water if you like).

 3. Too many changes at once

 This one is very important.
 Remember, you are human.
 Changing from a lifestyle of processed junk and no exercise to a completely Keto and active lifestyle are opposite ends of the extremes.
 Choose one or the other to focus on first.
 You don't want to get burnt out in such a small amount of time.

 4. Not giving fat adaption the time it takes

 Fat adaption can take anywhere from 2 weeks to a month.
 Many experience a burst in energy, feelings of euphoria and noticeably less bloating and/or inflammation.
 Your urine may start to smell and a metallic taste may develop in your mouth, but don't be alarmed.
 IT'S WORKING.